How to Make the Most of Microsoft Teams Collaborative Tool for BusinessDonna Marie Padua

 Notifications are an important feature to help you get the most out of Microsoft Teams.
 Check your settings to set up your notifications.
 To start, set your notifications to both Banner and Email on the topics where you want to be notified.
 You can always come back to the settings at any time to change your preferences.
 You can also set your timing here to automate any missed activity emails.

-Do not disturb is a very important feature when sharing your screen or presenting.
+Do not disturb is an essential feature when sharing your screen or presenting.
 Use the notification settings in Microsoft Teams to mute your notifications during meetings.

 File Management Tips: Word, Excel, PowerPoint & Visio